tanuja-prathipati/SignXpert/README.md

 # SignXpert
-This project aims to develop a scalable solution for Indian Sign Language (ISL) communication, utilizing speech-to-text APIs.
-The system converts spoken language into ISL gestures.
-Implemented in Python, it bridges communication gaps for deaf individuals, with future plans for mobile/web integration and enhanced analysis.
+This project develops a scalable solution for Indian Sign Language (ISL) communication by utilizing advanced speech-to-text APIs and predefined word-to-sign mappings.
+Implemented in Python, it effectively translates spoken language into visual ISL gestures, bridging communication gaps for the deaf community.
+By converting spoken words into corresponding sign images based on a predefined dictionary, the system promotes accessible and seamless interactions for ISL users, highlighting the potential of technology to enhance communication for the deaf community.

-The project architecture utilizes Python with PyAudio for audio input.
-Google Speech API converts audio to text.